Dental implants are offered to replace single tooth or multiple teeth. They give you the opportunity to restore functions and appearance of the tooth.

 You can dramatically reduce the costs of getting an implant by moving to an area or a country where medical costs are lower in comparison.
 For example, medical costs are cheaper in Canada than in the U.S. However, know that such costs may not be the same for international patients.

 Residents from countries like the U.S. can do the same as well.
-Traveling to Turkey is relatively cheap as well.
+Travelling to Turkey is relatively cheap as well.
 The tourist-friendly country has many affordable accommodation options.
 The costs are so low that medical tourists can save up on implant costs even after calculating the travel costs.

 Some dental clinics in Turkey offer tailored services for foreign patients.
 The clinics may arrange affordable travel and accommodation options so patients can keep all costs within budget.